Hormonal Balance/ Wellbeing

 Fertility for females is strongly connected with menstrual hormonal balance.
 There are methods such as assisted reproductive technologies (ART) which forcibly controls hormone levels with pharmaceutical medications and surgeries; however, Chinese Medicine seeks to balance hormonal levels without invasive methods to achieve suitable conditions for patients.
 Chinese medicine has a long history of treating infertility and improving women’s health and men’s fertility.

 Terminology used in Traditional Chinese Medicine are often different from the conventional western medical terminologies because they describe the body from different perspective.

-There are three major criteria of dysfunctions:
+There’s four major criteria of dysfunctions: